Frequently Asked Questions

 I am an incoming Scholar and I paid my orientation fees (SLO Days and WOW).
 How can I be refunded?

-When requesting a refund from the Orientation department, inform them that your reason for the request is that you are a Cal Poly Scholar.
-According to the Orientation department website, it can take up to 5-7 business days for a refund directed to the credit card.
-Please refer to the Orientation department website for further questions regarding refunds.
+When requesting a refund from New Student & Transition Programs, inform them that your reason for the request is that you are a Cal Poly Scholar.
+The refund can take up to 5-7 business days to appear on your credit card.
+For more details, please reach out to New Student & Transition Programs

 Who is my Academic Advisor?

-Year 1 Scholars have required 1:1 meeting with an assigned Mustang Success Center academic advisor during the year.
+Year 1 Scholars have agreed to one 1:1 meeting with an assigned Mustang Success Center academic advisor during their first year.
 Scholars are encouraged to meet with an advisor prior to end of fall quarter.
 Scholars can contact their assigned MSC academic advisor directly.

 Incoming Transfer Scholars